ProReactNative/proreactnative.github.io/_posts/2016-02-14-How-to-Develop-iOS-Apps-on-Linux-Using-React-Native.md

 ## Thanks

-Thanks to TieroTiero Donde Stas, a developer from Italy who was the [inspiration](https://www.facebook.com/groups/react.native.community/permalink/719448644857383/?comment_id=719517778183803&comment_tracking=%7B%22tn%22%3A%22R2%22%7D) for this article.
+Thanks to Marco Argentieri, a developer from Italy who was the [inspiration](https://www.facebook.com/groups/react.native.community/permalink/719448644857383/?comment_id=719517778183803&comment_tracking=%7B%22tn%22%3A%22R2%22%7D) for this article.
 I ended up answering the question in a slightly different way than he asked it, but I think this solution has more broad use.
 Chime in if you think otherwise.

 And thank YOU for reading all of this!